 # 1 Visit one of the world seven wonders Machu Picchu

 Cusco is known before everything else the getaway to the exhilarating Machu Picchu.
 Whether you go through a trek or by train, the launching hub is Cuzco.
 I did the most common Inca trail, the most expensive and most demanded.
 At the time I didn’t actually do lots of research and I thought there was only that option to hike there.
 Nowadays I realized how many ways there are to hike to Machu Picchu.
-I will tell you all about it in the next post.
+I’m telling you all about it and all the options you have to get there in this post.
+Also if you wish to read about more practical tips and when is the best time to get there, you should check out this post.

 You can subscribe to my newsletter to receive a notification every time a new post is out, normally once per week (No Spam, I promise).
 Click here to subscribe